bil/licorice/docs/guide/quickstart.rst

 Set up the oscilloscope function generator
 -------------------------------------------------------------------------------

-First, we'll need to ouput a signal over our oscilloscope that will drive LiCoRICE.
+First, we'll need to output a signal over our oscilloscope that will drive LiCoRICE.
 Use a 10Hz square wave:

-Connect a BNC to Jaw clip line cable to the ``EXT TRIG/GEN OUT`` port on the oscilloscopel.
+Connect a BNC to Jaw clip line cable to the ``EXT TRIG/GEN OUT`` port on the oscilloscope.
 Connect the black alligator clip to ground on the ``/dev/parport0`` breakout board and the red alligator clip to pin 9.
 There should be enough room on the jumper cable terminals to connect the channel 1 probe as well.
 Press the ``WAVE GEN`` button on the scope to turn on the waveform generator and set Wave: `Square`, Frequency: `10.000Hz`, Amplitude: `3.300V`, and Offset: `0.000V`.
 You should see the oscilloscope-generated signal on channel 1.

 Run LiCoRICE